 10. Enjoy and bond with nature where you live and work.
 Nurturing wildlife within human environments develops environmental ethics.
 We become better stewards of the planet when the natural world is a valued part of everyday life.

 Whenever I leave the city for a remote wilderness, I decompress and soak in the beauty and diversity around me.
 However, distant reserves are not sufficient to conserve Earth’s biological diversity.
 Their placement might not fully anticipate the needs of rare species as climate changes; and even the largest reserves might fail to protect wide-ranging species such as wolves or jaguars.
 Most importantly, reserves, by necessity, exclude most people.
 As our population grows and demands more of our natural resources, we’re more likely to regard reserves as unnecessary extravagances.
 As Brandon Keim noted in his essay ‘Earth is not a garden’ for Aeon Magazine, even some influential conservationists are losing their passion for wilderness conservation.

 My enthusiasm for wilderness remains intact, but it’s become part of a broader conservation ethic that places equal value on nearby nature.
 Wondering and learning from our urban ecosystem teaches us to value nature in its broadest sense.
 In our cities and backyards, we experience how natural processes pay economic, spiritual and biological dividends.
 Noticing the responses of animals and plants to our actions provides a glimpse into the creative power of natural selection.
-As our appreciation for nature and the ecological and evolutionary processes that shape it grows from direct experience, our gardens work symbiotically with wilderness to inform our land ethic and conserve the full range of life.Make a donation
+As our appreciation for nature and the ecological and evolutionary processes that shape it grows from direct experience, our gardens work symbiotically with wilderness to inform our land ethic and conserve the full range of life.Support Aeon: make a one-off donation